7hekaka/newcytosim/doc/sim/config.md

 # Cytosim's Configuration File

 The virtual system and the sequence of actions to be performed is specified in a configuration file.
 This config file must be a plain text file produced by any plain text editor.
 By default, it is called **`config.cym`**.

 Cytosim understand a [small set of commands](commands.md) and [predefined objects](objects.md) with their [associated parameters](parameters.md).

-You will at least need to call:
+One needs to call at least:

  - `set` to define a new object category, and set its parameter values,
  - `new` to create objects,
  - `run` to perform simulation steps.